Should gold teeth be removed or not? Why?

 Will the gold teeth be returned to the family?

 Unlike a traditional funeral or burial, cremation is an option that requires unique decisions concerning a deceased family member.
-Therefore it is important to either pre-plan or discuss when a death has occurred on what to do with belongings and items of importance, such as gold teeth or jewelry.
-Remember that anything included in the crematory chamber will be destroyed.
+Therefore it is important to either pre-plan or discuss when a death has occurred on what to do with belongings and items of importance, such as gold fillings or jewelry.
+Remember that anything placed in the cremation chamber (retort) will be destroyed.
 After the ashes are given to the family, anything else remaining will be disposed of without the possibility of being recovered, according to the applicable laws.
 If in doubt, the Neptune Society will answer all your questions regarding the process of cremation and will advise you on your concerns.
 Simply contact us by filling out this form or call (800) 637-8863.
 If you’d like assistance prearranging your final wishes, please click here to contact us.